Frequently Asked Questions

 What is Blood Alcohol Content (BAC)?

 Blood Alcohol Content (BAC) is a measurement of the amount of alcohol in your bloodstream, expressed as a percentage.
 A BAC of 0.08% means there are 0.08 grams of alcohol per 100 milliliters of blood.
 BAC is the standard measure used by law enforcement to determine legal intoxication.
+Learn more about how different levels affect you on our BAC Effects page.

 How does the Widmark BAC formula work?

 The Widmark formula calculates BAC by dividing the grams of alcohol consumed by your body weight multiplied by a gender-specific constant (0.68 for men, 0.55 for women), which accounts for differences in body water content.
 The formula then subtracts the alcohol metabolized over time at approximately 0.015% BAC per hour.
+See our Alcohol Metabolism page for a full breakdown of each step.

 What is the legal BAC limit for driving?